gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## branch 22-delete-game-player
+## branch 23-first-time-player

-Enhance the tests and code to delete a game player.
-Can delete a player as long as the player has not finished in the top ten.
+Add a first time player to the game.
+This adds a new *player* and then adds a *game player* to the game.